InclusiveTechNU/bri11iant/docs/tutorial.md

 ---
-id: doc1
+id: tutorial
-title: Latin-ish
+title: Tutorial
-sidebar_label: Example Page
+sidebar_label: Tutorial
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.